32 Amazing AIP Avocado Recipes

 Ingredients: cauliflower, avocado, olive oil, lemon juice, sea salt, garlic powder, onion powder, cilantro.

 As chickpeas are not allowed on the autoimmune protocol, we can miss out on eating hummus which is a regular dip in many households.
 So here is a handy recipe for an alternative that tastes different but gives you the same texture you get from regular hummus.
-You can serve this with sliced vegetables like cucumber or with a dish of kale chips to keep things low carb and delicious!
+You can serve this with sliced vegetables like cucumbers, carrots, or raw mushroom caps.

 Photo Credit: Rach from Meatified